Hair Schools in Vermont

 The way to become a hair design professional in the state of Vermont is through completion of cosmetology licensure.
 Since there is not a hair design specific license available, hair designers can complete their training with additional skincare, makeup and nail skills they can offer their clients.

 The curriculum for a hair design program should give you experience in many different aspects of hair design.
 In your training, you may learn how to cut hair.
 This involves practicing on men, women, and children, since you may work with people of all ages and needs in your career.
 Your instructors should also cover different chemical procedures for hair.
 After learning about the various chemicals used on hair and how they function, you can practice coloring, straightening, and perming hair.
 Temporary styling is also part of hair design.
 Learning how to recreate styles and undoes may make you an in-demand hair designer.

 License renewal period

 Continuing education required

 If you earn your cosmetology license in Vermont, you will need to put the renewal date on your calendar.
 In this state, you need to renew no later than November 30th in odd-numbered years.
 You will submit your application, along with a fee for $130.

 Overall, the job outlook is positive for hair designers in Vermont.
-From 2012 through 2022, O*Net believes that job openings for hair designers may increase by 12%.
-This is on par with the national average expected for the field of cosmetology (O*Net, 2012).
+From 2016 through 2026, O*Net believes that job openings for hair designers may increase by 3%.
 Going into the field of hair design may allow you earn a competitive range of salaries.
-According to O*Net, the average salary for a Vermont hair designer is $24,400 per year.
-Those at the high end of the pay scale earn more than $46,200 per year (O*Net, 2014).
+According to O*Net, the average salary for a Vermont hair designer is $26,830 per year.